WarRaft/JASS-Tree-sitter-Rust/README.md

 - **Topological sort** — used by the build system to ensure callees appear before callers (required by JASS).

 A D3.js-powered **Call Graph** panel is available via the editor title bar button.

 ---

+## Handle Leak Detection

+JASS does not run destructors on local variables.
+If a local handle-type variable holds a non-null reference when the function exits, the underlying object is never released — a **handle leak**.

+The server performs data-flow analysis on every function body to detect handle variables not nullified (`set v = null`) before every exit point (`return` and implicit `endfunction`).

+- **Per-variable quick fix** — a code action inserts `set v = null` before the return.
+- **Fix all leaks** — a single code action fixes all handle leaks in the file.
+- Suppressed with `//@ignore leak` (per-function) or `//ignore leak` (whole file).

+---